What is a library?

 Where can I get more information about Final Cut Pro X 10.1 and later?

-- Refer to the Final Cut Pro X Help topic about updating your projects and events.
+- Read the topic about updating your projects and events in Final Cut Pro X Help.

 - For information about using libraries in Final Cut Pro X 10.1 and later, see Managing Media with Final Cut Pro X Libraries (PDF).